ivardesign/viva-la-vue-workshop/README.md

 In every `.vue` file, there will be these 3 sections, the 1st section will be the html, between `<template>` the 2nd section, will be in the `<script>` section which contains the Javascript, the 3rd section is the `<style>` section, which contains the CSS.

 In Vue.js these abilities are all wrapped together in a nice little package, the `.vue` file.
+This structure allows us to use `stardard HTML and CSS` together, and sprinkle in little bits of Javascript directly into our HTML code.

 #### Our App.vue file:
 ```html